Best Photography Locations in Mongolia

 This article can help you to choose the best photography locations in Mongolia.
 Ayan Travel is the specialist in photography tour and we provide useful information about Mongolia and Photo tours via our website.
 Mongolia Travel News

-Here are the top 5 places to photograph in Mongolia with information of its location and description with photos taken by our director Batzaya Choijiljav.
+Here are the top 5 places to photograph in Mongolia with information of its location and description along with photos.

 Mongolian nomads, the most hospitable people on earth